The 10 Cities In The United States With The Largest Black Population For 2025

 Methodology: How We Determined The Most African American Large Cities in The US

-When we analyze what it's like to live in a certain place, we simply look at statistics.
-In particular, we can look to the recently released 2017-2021 American Community Survey for a detailed breakdown of race by city.
+When we analyze what it’s like to live in a city in the US, we use Saturday Night Science to compare statistics.
+In particular, we can look to the recently released 2019-2023 American Community Survey for a detailed breakdown of race by city.

 Specifically, we looked at table B03002 which has the breakdown of people by Hispanic/latino and race.

-We then ranked each city from 1 to 273 in terms of that percentage with the city having the highest overall percentage being named the "City In America with the Largest African American population" -- Jackson, MS. You can download the data here.
+We then ranked each city from 1 to 273 in terms of that percentage with the city having the highest overall percentage being named the “City In America with the Largest African American population” — Jackson, MS. We updated this article for 2025.
+This article is our tenth time ranking the cities in America with the highest African American population.

 Summary: The Most African American Big Cities in America